dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Docker also gives you tools so you can share your image with others with ease.

-That is I think the most high level explanation I could think of how to describe Docker to you.
+That is I think the most simple explanation I could think of how to describe Docker to you.

-There is obviously much more to Docker than I have managed to describe in this short description, but we will focus mostly on these aspects of Docker in this presentation, since these are the most useful features that you should be familiar with if you want to boost your development experience with Drupal using Docker.
+There is obviously much more to Docker than I have managed to describe in that short description, but we will focus mostly on these aspects of Docker in this presentation, since these are the most useful features that you should be familiar with if you want to boost your development experience with Drupal using Docker.

 ---